R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/events.md

 ## February 2022
 The annual first quarter workshop invites analysts to present their R-related health economics work.
 Speakers from academia, government, industry, and consulting will give demonstrations of R code solving specific challenges in HTA, each covering a wide range of topics relevant to HTA in LMICs.

-**Note:** we offer a limited number of fee waivers for LMIC analysts.
-Contact Joshua via email at <training@r-htalmics.org>, with an attached letter of motivation.
+**Note:** the recording of presentations will be uploaded as soon as possible.
+We are currently in the process of editing the February workshop.
 {: .notice--info}

 ### February 2022 Programme
-Below is the programme for the inaugural 2022 first-quarter workshop.
+The programme for the inaugural 2022 first-quarter workshop is found below.

 #### Introduction
 **Presenters:** Co-chairs of the R-HTA in LMICs chapter